Scams » Scam And Its Types » Craigslist Scam

 Craigslist Scam

 Craigslist is a huge platform for satisfied buyers and sellers.
-Sellers are able to meet the ultimate buyers and buyers are able to meet the very sellers of the products that they actually require on craigslist.
-A smooth buying and selling experience takes place at craigslist.
-But are all the transactions smooth on craigslist?
+Sellers are able to meet the ultimate buyers, and buyers are able to meet the actual sellers of the products they require on Craigslist.
+A smooth buying and selling experience takes place on Craigslist.
+But are all the transactions smooth on Craigslist?

-With scam industry growing in equal pace with technology and advancement, scammers have not spared a legitimate buying and selling platform such as craigslist too.
-Scam awaits every second or third buyer or seller on craigslist.
-Responses received for any easily shippable item are scams.
+With the scam industry growing at the same pace as technology and advancement, scammers have not spared a legitimate buying and selling platform like Craigslist.
+A scam awaits every second or third buyer or seller on Craigslist.
+Responses received for any easily shippable item are often scams.

 Craigslist scam